Programmer-X31/Java-cheatsheet/README.md

 	// Your code here
 }
 ```
-## OOP
+## Object Oriented Programming
-OOP stands for Object Oriented Paradigm, which means that all programs are based on classes and objects.
+OOP stands for Object Oriented Programming, which means that all programs are based on classes and objects.
 The importance is given to data and methods instead of functions.

 PROs of OOP  | CONs of OOP
 ------------ | ------------
-Extensiblity | asdf
+Extensiblity | Larger Size
-Flexibility  | asdf
+Flexibility  | Slower in Speed
-Re-Usability | asdf
+Re-Usability | More Effort needed
-Code Maintenance | asdf
+Productive | -

+Object Oriented Programming is quite popular because the code is easily made to evolve like in real life.